← orga.cat

 Poedit

+It supports Gettext (PO) and a few other files.
 In my opinion, it has a much better UI than OmegaT, a Java-based alternative that is also open-source and probably more popular in the translation sector.
 Unfortunately, Poedit does not support LanguageTool spell-checker, and does not provide integration with automatic open-source translators such as Apertium.
 The open-source version is nowadays quite limited compared to the PRO (paid) version.

 GIMP